vsm/vsm-dictionary/src/Dictionary/Dictionary.spec.md

 &nbsp;
-DELEGATED FUNCTIONALITY
+AUXILIARY FUNCTIONALITY
 -----------------------
-Here is just a selection of functionality, delegated to small extra modules:
+`Dictionary` exposes additional functionality that subclasses can use, in the form of static methods.

-+ 'canonicalize.js' provides functions to bring both entries and terms from a possibly more simplified form, into their standard form as described earlier, (and hereby deep-clones them).
++ `canonicalizeEntry()` and `canonicalizeTerms()`  provide functiontionality to bring both entries and terms from a possibly more simplified form, into their standard form as described earlier, (and hereby deep-clones them).
   &nbsp;
   When applying that functionality, `addEntries()` and `updateEntries()` (see below) can be made to behave in a more convenient and also forgiving way,